Pizzan8t0r/VideoMatch.date/README.md

 # VideoMatch.date
 VideoMatch.date is the perfect solution for meeting new and interesting singles nearby.
-Simply create an account, enter some interesting facts about yourself to start swiping!
+Simply create an account, enter some interesting facts about yourself and start swiping!
 It's easy to use, has a fairly straightforward navigation and in minutes you'll match with someone who shares your interests.
 ##
 This application uses React for hybrid /cross-platform mobile development, and is built with typescript.
 The React native framework provides several third-part UI libraries